Diethood » Recipes » Appetizers » Healthy Appetizer Recipes » Baked Garlic Parmesan Zucchini Chips

 • In a separate bowl, combine panko crumbs, Parmesan cheese, oregano, and garlic powder.

-• Place the zucchini slices in a single layer on the previously prepared baking sheets.
+• Place the zucchini slices in a single layer on the prepared baking sheets.

-• Lightly spray each slice with cooking spray.
+• Lightly spray each zucchini slice with cooking spray.
 This will help with achieving a crunchier texture.

-• Bake for 10 minutes; rotate pan and continue to bake for 8 to 10 minutes, or until chips are golden brown.
+• Bake for 10 minutes; rotate the pan and continue to bake for 8 to 10 minutes or until the zucchini chips are golden brown.

 • Remove from oven.